jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because of techvolution, today, we no longer have ideologies that encourage extremes and excess.
 Instead, we practice techvolution that promotes moderation and problem-solving.

 This change brought tremendous progress, yet human nature is not perfect.
 We still have many problems today.
-But at least we know antagonism in all its forms-racism, sexism, elitism-must be purged in ourselves and our community whenever it appears.
+But at least we know antagonism must be purged in ourselves and our community whenever it appears.
 Like knowing a language, once you understand a way of thinking, you automatically see the world differently.
-Using better tools are the best weapon against Entropy, but gatekeeping a technology is a false god that, instead of being the source of ever-lasting security people hope for, destroys the checks and balances required inside ecosystems, and thus leads to everyone's inevitable destruction.
+Better tools are the best weapon against Entropy, but gatekeeping a technology is a false god that, instead of passing-on one's genes indefintely, destroys the checks and balances required inside ecosystems, and thus leads to everyone's inevitable destruction.

 Now I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem.